pepstock-org/Charba-Wiki/docs/extensions/Annotation.md

 The plugin ID is a constant everywhere available, `AnnotationPlugin.ID`, in [AnnotationPlugin](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationPlugin.html) entry point.

-This plugin registers itself globally, meaning that once injected, all charts will display labels.
+This plugin registers itself globally, meaning that once injected, all charts will display annotations.
 In case you want it enabled only for a few charts, you can enable it as following:

 ```java
 // --------------------------------------